-There are some goals, budgets, and deadlines.
-For example, a web application for a client.
-We have a deadline which is part of bigger marketing campaign.
-Inside of this deadline we have milestones with due dates (and tasks with due dates).
+There are some goals, budgets, and deadlines — for example, a web application for a client.
+We have a deadline which is part of a more significant marketing campaign.
+Inside of this deadline, we have milestones with due dates (and tasks with due dates).

 First processes than tools

-Everybody talks about tools, and I think it is wrong.
-My opinion is people spend too much energy on tools.
+Everybody talks about tools, and I think that’s wrong.
+My opinion is, people spend too much energy on tools.
 Tools always come after you manually define your processes.

-I worked with one company, as digital part of a bigger project, on ERP integration – project failed.
+I worked with a company, as a digital part of a bigger project, on an ERP integration – the project failed.
 The main problem in this project wasn’t technical implementation.
 They had great software with great features.
 People who worked there were excellent engineers.
 That company worked with great clients.
-But there was the main problem – they didn’t understand processes inside of that company and they didn’t understand clients’ business process.
+But there was the main problem – they didn’t understand processes inside of that company, and they didn’t understand the client’s business process.
 Where did they fail?

 - First, they should manually study, and understand, all processes before they started with software implementation.